Pablo Orbaiz: Osasuna and Athletic

-Born in Pamplona, Orbaiz began his career at his hometown club CA Osasuna, exclusively playing in the Segunda División with the team.
+Born in Pamplona, Orbaiz began his career at his hometown club Osasuna, exclusively playing in the Segunda División with the team.
 He contributed 29 appearances and one goal in his final season, 1999–2000, as the Navarrese returned to La Liga after a six-year absence.

-In summer 2000, Orbaiz signed for neighbours Athletic Bilbao, where he was a very important midfield element from the start; in the 2004–05 campaign he played 35 league matches and scored three goals, adding eight appearances in the UEFA Cup.
-However, he also suffered serious knee injuries in 2002–03 and 2006–07.
+In the summer of 2000, Orbaiz signed for neighbours Athletic Bilbao; the transfer was originally agreed in 1999, but the clubs then agreed that he would stay for an extra season in exchange for a loan move for Tiko in the same direction.
+He was a very important midfield element from the start, playing 35 league matches and scoring three goals in the 2004–05 campaign and adding eight appearances in the UEFA Cup.
+He also suffered serious knee injuries in 2002–03 and 2006–07.

-In the 2009–10 season, Orbaiz continued to be first-choice when healthy.
-However, during one month (February–March 2010), he was sent off twice for dangerous challenges – both of which resulted in two-match bans – at Villarreal CF (2–1 loss) and at home against Getafe CF (2–2, he also scored the opener in the latter game).
+Orbaiz continued to be first-choice when healthy in the 2009–10 season.
+However, from February to March 2010, he was sent off twice for dangerous challenges – both of which resulted in two-match bans – at Villarreal (2–1 loss) and at home against Getafe (2–2, he also scored the opener in the latter game).

 For the following campaign, Orbaiz was promoted to team captain after the departures of Joseba Etxeberria and Francisco Yeste.

 Later career

-In late August 2011, after another season of regular use by manager Joaquín Caparrós – 26 games, 1,675 minutes – as Athletic once again qualified for the Europa League, the 32-year-old Orbaiz was loaned to Olympiacos F.C. in Greece, joining a host of compatriots at the Piraeus side including manager Ernesto Valverde.
+In late August 2011, after another season of regular use by manager Joaquín Caparrós – 26 games, 1,675 minutes – as Athletic once again qualified for the Europa League, the 32-year-old Orbaiz was loaned to Olympiacos in Greece, joining a host of compatriots at the Piraeus side including manager Ernesto Valverde.
 He won the domestic double and was able to realise his ambition of playing in the UEFA Champions League, making four group-stage appearances.

-Orbaiz was subsequently released by Bilbao, signing a one-year contract with FC Rubin Kazan and reuniting with countryman and former Olympiacos teammate Iván Marcano.
-He retired in June 2015 at age 36, following a spell with amateurs CD Valle de Egüés.
+Orbaiz was subsequently released by Athletic Bilbao, signing a one-year contract with Rubin Kazan and reuniting with countryman and former Olympiacos teammate Iván Marcano.
+He retired in June 2015 aged 36, following a spell with amateurs Valle de Egüés.